narehart/stylex-monorepo/README.md

 │   ├── design-system/        # Core UI components and tokens
 ├── apps/
-│   ├── web-browser/          # Web application where code is exclusively executed by the browser │   ├── web-isomorphic/       # Web application where code is executed by both the server and the browser
+│   ├── web-browser/          # Web application where code is exclusively executed by the browser
 ```

 ## 📝 Development Guide